kiriland/cs350-final/README.md

 ## Working with the Database

 In order for us to have the same database structure, I created a **database.txt** .
-Just copy and paste the queries and we will have the same working version of the database.
-If someone will make changes to the database, we will have to delete our local version of the database and create the one that is up to date from the **database.txt**.
+Just copy and paste the queries one query at a time to your MySQL console and all of us will have the same working version of the database.
+If someone will make changes to the database, we will have to delete our local version of the database and create the one that is up to date with the **database.txt**.

 To delete local database, open MySQL console and drop(delete) the database.
 This is in case someone updates the **database.txt**: